cloudcommunity/Free-for-Education/README.md

 A **curated collection of free resources** for **students, educators, and educational institutions**.
 This repository is initiated by the **Cloud Study Network** community and is actively maintained by its members.
 Our goal is to help educators and learners access **free software, tools, and platforms** to support education and learning.

-🌐 The list of free goodies for education will soon be available as a website at FreeForEducation.com, making it easier to explore and navigate online.
+🌐 The list of free goodies for education is also available as a website at [FreeForEducation.com](https://freeforeducation.com/), making it easier to explore and navigate online.

 ## ⭐ Why Star This Repo?